Supporting trusted adults in their response to the disclosures made by young victims of crime

 A free training for adults to support london’s young victims of crime

 Not every victim of crime decides to report their experience to the police.
 Because of this, they remain under the radar and don’t receive the support available.
 But what do most victims have in common?
-They open up to someone they trust.
-Whether you are a parent, a neighbour or a teacher, build your confidence in responding to sensitive disclosure with our free training.
+They deserve to have the support provided for them as an statutory right.

 Learn self-help techniques to manage second-hand trauma

-Hearing first hand the traumatic experience a young person went through can be difficult to process.
 It is important to provide a safe space for both the ones who speak up and for the ones who listen.
 Learn how to manage second hand trauma with our free training.

 training participant